volemy/alx-higher_level_programming/README.md

+##This Is My Python Project At ALX Software Engineering School
-This is my python project at ALX software engineering school it contains all solutions for tasks related to python programming ALX learning objectives
+It contains all solutions for tasks related to python programming ALX learning objectives